Vodafone DesignOps • December 2018 - Today

 In recent years we witness new, disruptive innovations in the world of wearable technology, advances that will potentially transform life, business, and the global economy.
 The wearable revolution is also shifting long-established patterns of utilizing data in our daily lives and social interactions.
 It's a lot more personal, immediate and accessible.
 With the advent of new interface mechanisms transforming how we view and interact with technology, we explored how MVA would surface on these devices.
 Leveraging our Omnichannel approach, we determined few opportunities and innovative use cases on smartwatches, extending the MVA capabilities towards new scenarios to help the customer and the business achieve further goals.

 Modern users use their smartphones when shopping in brick and mortar stores and expect consistent customer service that will learn from their in-store and online activity.
 With the power of integration, deeper analytics, and more robust technology, we explored the opportunity to do more to drive and enhance the in-store and omnichannel experience.
-Within the standard MVA10 framework and its design approach, we developed the "Instore" solution to make the customer experience original and seamless in the physical space.
+Within the standard MVA framework and its design approach, we developed the "Instore" solution to make the customer experience original and seamless in the physical space.
 I was in charge of leading the design activities.
 We developed an omnichannel design strategy with the team that focuses on providing a superb customer experience by maximizing the product&services browsing inside the shop.

 MVA10 "InStore" mode can guide the customer to the shop thanks to AR directions, prompt check-in, allow automatic login and ultimately delight the customer by transforming the user interface to contextualize the retail digital interaction.
 The application can then surface further opportunities from the specific store, such as live deals, events and gamified activities to unlock rewards.